Heritage Round (AFL): 2004 Heritage Round

 The second Heritage Round in 2004 saw all 16 clubs wear a heritage guernsey.
-It was also the first year which the field and goal Umpires wore uniforms from the past as well.
-All the umpires wore white uniforms (the traditional colour the umpires wore before changing to coloured uniforms) and the goal umpires wore their traditional long coats and White brimmed hats.
+This was the first year which the field and goal umpires wore uniforms from the past as well.
+All the umpires wore white uniforms (the traditional colour the umpires wore before changing to coloured uniforms) and the goal umpires wore their traditional long coats and white brimmed hats.

-chose to wear the Brisbane Bears guernsey worn from 1992 until 1996, wore a replica of their 1987 gold and blue guernsey and wore a manufactured guernsey based on a 1991 original with the SANFL logo on the back and AFC monogram on the front. wore a magenta and blue guernsey based on their original guernsey from 1877 to 1901, prior to its famous black and white "Prison Bar" guernsey.
+chose to wear the Brisbane Bears guernsey worn from 1992 until 1996. wore a replica of their 1987 gold and blue guernsey. wore a manufactured guernsey based on a 1991 original with the SANFL logo on the back and AFC monogram on the front. wore a magenta and blue guernsey based on their original guernsey from 1877 to 1901, prior to its famous black and white "Prison Bar" guernsey.